SintraWorks/ActionSheetController/ReadMe.md

 ###Presentation Style
 ActionSheetController can be presented as a popover on iPad, and it has a light and a dark theme, suitable for different context, and/or personal preference.

+###Integration
+To use ActionSheetController simply drag the files ActionSheetController.swift and ActionSheetControllerAction.swift into your project.

 ###Requirements

 | Compile Time  | Runtime       |